Return to On-site Working - Staff guidance

 - It may be necessary for some staff members to take on different tasks at a similar grade on a temporary basis to cover for colleagues who are unable to return to the workplace.
 But you will not be expected to take on a cover role in addition to your normal role and your line manager will be responsible for ensuring that tasks are prioritised to cover key areas without overloading staff.

 If you are asked to take on a cover role at a higher grade, you will receive an acting-up allowance.
-Staff in grades 1-5 working overtime will be compensated by TOIL.
+Staff in grades 1-5 working overtime will be compensated in accordance with the University's overtime policy.

 Your manager will discuss any proposed temporary changes to your normal working patterns and you will be informed of them in writing and asked to agree.